Interested in CFD?

 I started with CFD as an undergraduate student in 2011.
 A 6 months university project on the Coanda effect turned into a CFD-focused bachelor thesis (comparing different winglets), which led to studying on the MSc in CFD at Cranfield University.
 In my MSc thesis I developed my first CFD solver from scratch using the lattice Boltzmann method.

-Afterwards, I briefly worked on Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES) at Imperial College London for static mixing applications before returning to Cranfield to pursue a PhD in CFD, where I developed a pressure-velocity coupling algorithms for incompressible flows.
+Afterwards, I briefly worked on Direct Numerical Simulations (DNS) and Large Eddy Simulations (LES) at Imperial College London for static mixing applications before returning to Cranfield to pursue a PhD in CFD, where I developed a pressure-velocity coupling algorithm for incompressible flows.

-After working at the German Aerospace Center on their commercial CFD solver where I picked up software engineering from the ground up and worked on the discontinuous Galerkin method, I returned to Cranfield as a lecturer where I am now the Course Director for the MSc in CFD, the same course I once was a student of.
+After working at the German Aerospace Center on their commercial CFD solver, where I picked up software engineering from the ground up and worked on the discontinuous Galerkin method, I returned to Cranfield as a lecturer, where I am now the Course Director for the MSc in CFD, the same course I once was a student of.

 Tom-Robin Teschner